 Energy management, forecasting, Distributed Energy Resource despatch and settlement functions will require new functionality and systems.

-Prototype systems for forecasting were built as a part of the FALCON Project (addressing Winter demand peaks).
-These are being adapted and reused on subsequent innovation projects.
-Our local Energy Market project will develop further prototype capability in this area.
+Prototype systems for forecasting were built as a part of the FALCON Project (addressing Winter demand peaks). these are being adapted and reused on subsequent innovation projects.